-In addition to fires and natural disasters, which can occur at any time, in recent years, there has been a social situation that requires preparation for large-scale chemical disasters, NBC (Nuclear, Biological or Chemical) terrorism incidents, etc. In such accidents and disasters, it is necessary to have equipment for accident and disaster countermeasures for different purposes, such as rescue teams heading to save lives, medical personnel treating victims, and local residents evacuating to safe places nearby.
+In addition to fires and natural disasters, which can occur at any time, in recent years, there has been a social situation that requires preparation for nuclear disasters, chemical disasters, CBRN terrorism incidents, etc. In such accidents and disasters, it is necessary to have equipment for accident and disaster countermeasures for different purposes, such as rescue teams heading to save lives, medical personnel treating victims, and local residents evacuating to safe places nearby.